 This course imparts appropriate knowledge and competencies for reading at the Middle School level.

-Creative Arts in Education EDUC 3500 3 cr.
-3 hr.
+Creative Arts in Education

 The course explores materials and processes of children's perception and behavior with emphasis aimed at encouraging the development of their critical and creative potential.